OpenAI Codex

 If I were helping most builders choose their first serious coding agent today, I would pick Codex.

-It is powerful enough for real codebase work and gives you a very flexible path from local iteration to delegated cloud work and review.
+It is powerful enough for real codebase work and gives you a very flexible path from local iteration to mobile steering, delegated cloud work, and review.

 If I knew the work involved longer, more context-sensitive tasks or a team wanted to build a lot of custom agent workflow around the tool, Claude Code would be an extremely reasonable choice.